What Is Severe OSA – Must-Know Facts

 - Discomfort with the mask or straps.

-- Noise from the machine disturbing sleep.
+- Noise from the machine is disturbing sleep.

 - Dryness or congestion in the nose or throat.